 - Attendance Requirement: N/A

-- Exam Requirements: A passing score of 75 percent on the final exam allows students to print a certificate of successful completion.
+- Exam Requirements: A passing score of 75 percent or higher on the final exam allows students to print a certificate of successful completion.

 - ACE Credit Recommendation: (What's this?): In association with IF201.CU, IS030.CU, GS101.01, and GS101.10